 Central to the 4 Deserts Race Series is its ethos to support local medical and education charities.
 The 4 Deserts has worked closely with the Y.L.
 Yang Education Foundation and Operation Smile in countries around the world raising more than US$750,000.
-Other charities supported include the Royal Flying Doctors in Australia, the Society for the Promotion of Hospice Care in Hong Kong, the Child Welfare Scheme in Nepal and the Ocean Voyages Institute in Antarctica, to name a few.
-In addition, the 4 Deserts Race Series has raised money to support persons affected by natural disasters which have occurred in countries where its events are held, including major earthquakes in China and Chile.
-The 4 Deserts Race Series also encourages its competitors to raise money for charities through its events -- millions of U.S. dollars have been raised by competitors through the 4 Deserts Race Series.
+Other charities supported through the races include Royal Flying Doctors in Australia, Society for the Promotion of Hospice Care in Hong Kong, Child Welfare Scheme in Nepal, Ocean Voyages Institute in Antarctica, and Fundación Amigos de Jesús in Chile.
+The 4 Deserts has also raised money to support persons affected by natural disasters that have occurred in countries where events are held, including major earthquakes in China and Chile.
+Finally, the 4 Deserts encourages and supports competitors in their own fundraising efforts for charities personal to them -- millions of U.S. dollars have been raised by 4 Deserts competitors through its events.

-Still headquartered in Hong Kong the 4 Deserts Race Series has a worldwide presence through its 16 representative offices for Argentina, Austria, Brazil, Chile, China, Denmark, Germany, Italy, Japan, Korea, Mexico, Norway, South Africa, Spain, Sweden, and Switzerland.
+Still headquartered in Hong Kong with a regional office in the United Kingdom, the 4 Deserts has a worldwide presence through representative offices in Argentina, Brazil, China, Denmark, Germany, Italy, Japan, Korea, South Africa and Spain.

-Aside from the core activity of organizing the endurance footraces, the 4 Deserts Race Series is affiliated with RacingThePlanet which sells high-end outdoor gear, clothing, nutrition and food products through a flagship store in Hong Kong and a distribution warehouse in the United Kingdom.
-Available in 7 languages (English, Spanish, Italian, French, German, Traditional Chinese and Simplified Chinese), RacingThePlanet is now Asia's largest online store offering 26,000 products from more than 250 brands of high-end outdoor gear, clothing and food.
+The 4 Deserts enjoys a close partnership with the RacingThePlanet Store, which sells high end outdoor gear, clothing and food through warehouses in Hong Kong and the United Kingdom.
+The RacingThePlanet Store, available in English, Spanish, Italian, Traditional Chinese and Simplified Chinese, is now Asia's largest online store for high-end outdoor gear, clothing and food.